Therapy dogs bring smiles; reduce cadet stress

 |0

-This work, Therapy dogs bring smiles; reduce cadet stress [Image 4 of 4], by Stephen Roughton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Therapy dogs bring smiles; reduce cadet stress, by Stephen Roughton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT